Josh Metellus: Professional career

-Metellus was drafted by the Minnesota Vikings in the sixth round (205th overall) of the 2020 NFL Draft.
-He was waived by the Vikings during final roster cuts on September 5, 2020 and signed to the practice squad the next day.
+Throughout training camp, Metellus competed against Brian Cole II for a roster spot as a backup safety.
+On September 5, 2020, the Minnesota Vikings waived him as part of their final roster cuts and signed him to the practice squad the next day.
 He was promoted to the active roster on September 18, 2020.

-Metellus made his first career start in Week 3 of the 2022 season against the Detroit Lions, where he recorded his first career interception off Jared Goff in the final seconds of the fourth quarter in the 28-24 win.
+Metellus made his first career start in Week 3 of the 2022 season against the Detroit Lions, where he recorded his first career interception off Jared Goff in the final seconds of the fourth quarter in the 28–24 win.